jmathew/vscode-color-them-title-bars/README.md

 ## Features

-* Adds new command to colorize the titlebar of the current editor instance.
+* Adds new command to colorize the title bar of the current editor instance.
 * Option to automatically colorize instances on start.
-* Does not override existing settings.
+* Does not override existing color settings.

 ## Release Notes